UNIVERSITY OF WISCONSIN River Falls

-Make a donation of any size, and five graduates of UW-River Falls will match your gift dollar for dollar, up to $1,000,000.
-Yes, One Million Dollars!
-Where else in this economy can you instantly double your money?
+Make a donation of any size and five UW-River Falls graduates will match your gift dollar-for-dollar, up to $1 million.
+Yes, $1 million!
+Where else can you instantly double your money?

-Falcon Scholars began in 2012 and currently there are over 300 Falcon Scholars on campus.
+Falcon Scholars began in 2012 and there are currently more than 300 Falcon Scholars on campus.
 Annually, 50-80 qualified freshmen are selected as Falcon Scholars based on academic performance and leadership qualities.
-Each Falcon Scholar receives $1,000 per year which will renew annually up to 4 years.
+Each Falcon Scholar receives $1,000 per year which will renew annually for up to 4 years.
 In addition, during their junior or senior year a $2,000 stipend is awarded and applied to an undergraduate research or a study abroad experience.
 The stipend is supported by students through a differential tuition fee approved by the Student Senate as a part of the Falcon Promise.

 The UW-River Falls Foundation created the Falcon Scholars Endowment Fund with a goal of supporting this program into perpetuity.

 Below are just a few of the Falcon Scholar students.

 "The Falcon Scholars program allowed me to become instantly connected with a variety of opportunities for academic enrichment and study abroad as soon as I arrived on campus.
 Falcon Scholars support provided significant financial relief and helped to fund my study abroad experience in Seville, Spain.
 It was an adventure in which I gained language experience, confidence, and a new connection with dozens of foreign cultures while traveling to Portugal, Morocco, Spain and Scotland."